CompNet/TopoMeasures/README.md

 =======
 *Partition comparison measures modified for community detection*

-* Copyright 2015-16 Alexandre Reiffers & Vincent Labatut.
+* Copyright 2012-15 Vincent Labatut.

 TopoMeasures is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
 For source availability and license information see `licence.txt`